Department of Accounting and Business Law

 The dual MSA/MBA is a dual-degree plan for those students already earning an MSA with at least six hours of electives from the MBA.
 An additional 18 hours of MBA core courses (including MGMT 5380) are required, and the student must complete the MBA Exit Exam.
 Applications must be submitted for each program individually.

-Scholarships are available to domestic MSA students who earned a minimum GPA of 3.0 for their first baccalaureate degree and a minimum GMAT score of 450 or (2) received a GMAT waiver and earned a minimum cumulative GPA of 3.0 in all undergraduate courses taken and a minimum cumulative GPA of 3.25.
+Scholarships are available to MSA students who (1) earned a minimum GPA of 3.0 for their first baccalaureate degree and a minimum GMAT score of 450 or (2) received a GMAT waiver and earned a minimum cumulative GPA of 3.0 in all undergraduate courses taken and a minimum cumulative GPA of 3.25.